Codium-ai/AlphaCodium/README.md

 In the `config` section you can choose the model you want to use ("gpt-4", "gpt-3.5-turbo-16k", or others).

 ### Solving a specific problem from CodeContest
-To solve a specific problem with AlphaCodium, from the root folder run:
+To solve a specific problem with qodo Flow, from the root folder run:
 ```
 python -m alpha_codium.solve_problem \
 --dataset_name /path/to/dataset \